mikeckennedy/gittyup/INSTALLATION.md

 # Optionally, remove the source directory
 rm -rf /path/to/gittyup

-# Deactivate and remove virtual environment
+# If using venv: Deactivate and remove virtual environment
 deactivate
 rm -rf venv
 ```